 Marika Josephson, owner of Scratch Brewing Co., continues the sentiment, “I think it’s important to preserve the notion of farming for the sake of small farmers and investments in small-scale agriculture, so I think that the term “farmhouse,” when used to describe beer, should specifically refer to beer made with ingredients farmed by the brewery.
 That beer doesn’t at all have to be based on the guidelines for a “saison.”
 I think that what’s important for a farmhouse beer is that the ingredients are grown by the brewery; that if the brewery can’t grow the ingredients, they source them as locally as possible; that they look to their own indigenous water and yeast; and that they try to serve their community first and foremost.”

 Below we’ve rounded up several of our favorite saison producers in the country.
-You’ll find a mix of readily accessible options, some that will likely be available in your local craft beer bottle shop, and a few that will be tough to find.
+You’ll find a mix of readily accessible options, some likely available in your local craft beer bottle shop and a few that will be tough to find.

-There are plenty of fantastic breweries trying their hands at the style and these are just a select few.
+Plenty of fantastic breweries are trying their hands at the style; these are just a select few.
 So, if you have a personal favorite, let us know!
 Breweries are presented below in alphabetical order.

 The Ale Apothecary